 - When memory is remapped at runtime and cannot be specified as a fixed set of ranges. - When the memory range setup is incorrect or incomplete.

 Leaves the application running on the target hardware after the debug session is closed.

-Note that any existing breakpoints will not be automatically removed.
-You might want to consider disabling all breakpoints before using this menu command.
+Because existing breakpoints might not be automatically removed, consider disabling all breakpoints before using this menu command.